Written by

 List of Prediction Market Sites With a Welcome Offer

-Here’s a simple 2026 snapshot of 40 countries where English is an official first/second language, using 3 buckets:
+A 2026 snapshot of 40 countries where English is an official first or second language, grouped into three buckets:

-In these countries, prediction markets are generally treated like gambling/betting (or sit in a grey area), meaning: legal only with the right local licence, and many “global crypto prediction markets” will geoblock or operate at risk.
+In these countries, prediction markets are generally treated like gambling or betting (or sit in a grey area): legal only with the right local licence.
+Most global crypto prediction markets either geoblock or operate at risk.

 Video: Modern Gambling & the Rise of Prediction Markets…